TonyBUK/AoC/2022/Day18/readme.md

       NEXT
     NEXT

-So now the solution is: (Num Cubes * 6) - Adjacent Countz
+So now the solution is: (Num Cubes * 6) - Adjacent Count

 **Part 2**